GuillaumeIsabelle/nsset/README.md

 var obj = new Object();

 var refObject =
-nsset(target,o,txt); //note the obj is the target object
+nsset.set(target,o,txt); //note the obj is the target object
 ```

 ## License